qq831799/developer-zone/docs/Create a Plugin.md

 `"method"` indicates the API's type and  `"params"` → `"sdk"`  indicates the  Allxon Octo SDK version.
 Each JSON object under `"params"` → `"modules"` corresponds to a different card on Allxon Portal.

 :::info
-Every time the plugin establishes a WebSocket connection with the Agent, it must send out `v2/notifyPluginUpdate`.
+Every time the plugin establishes a WebSocket connection with the Agent, the first is to send out `v2/notifyPluginUpdate`.
 Allxon Portal then creates the plugin's user interface based on the JSON file of `v2/notifyPluginUpdate`.
 :::

 Here is an example of JSON: